avkom/facetdb/README.md

 # facetdb
-Column-based .NET in-memory NoSQL database designed for querying aggregation and filtering by multiple fields at one request.
+A column-based .NET in-memory NoSQL database designed for querying aggregations and filtering by multiple fields at one request.